DBSE-teaching/isee2019-Sky-Net/docs/_posts/2019-07-02-fifth-post.md

 ![Deadline image]({{site.baseurl}}/images/DiverseThinking.jpg "Img 4"){:height="80%" width="80%" align="centre"}

-### More work in less time

-<p style="font-family:Times;font-size:110%;text-align:justify">Once we receive the requirements, we have broken it to individual user stories and delegated the work among ourselves in Trello.
-In the same time frame, we were able to complete our individual tasks and finally merged them to form the final product.</p>

 ## How the course did meet your needs or fall short?

 <p style="font-family:Times;font-size:110%;text-align:justify">The course helped us greatly learn the following besides giving us a first-time hands-on experience with the Android application development.</p>